Tracking Error: Return Stacking versus Replacement

 Our tracking error is going to be from the difference in returns between the 54/36/10 and the 60/40.
 Note, however, that these portfolios have substantial overlap.
 In fact, 90% of the portfolio is the same!

-Stocks Bonds Commodities
+Stocks | Bonds | Commodities | |

-60/40 60% 40%
+60/40 | 60% | 40% | |

-54/36/10 54% 36% 10%
+54/36/10 | 54% | 36% | 10% |

-Difference -6% -4% 10%
+Difference | -6% | -4% | 10% |

 The tracking error comes from the difference between the portfolios.
 It captures not only the returns of the thing we added (commodities), but also the opportunity cost of the benchmark positions we had to sell to make room (stocks and bonds).

 This means that when it comes to managing tracking error, we not only have to be thoughtful about what we’re adding, but also what we’re selling.
-A 50/40/10, a 54/36/10, and a 60/30/10 will all have substantially different tracking errors to a 60/40 portfolio.
+A 50/40/10, a 54/36/10, and a 60/30/10 will all have substantially different tracking errors relative to a 60/40 portfolio.

 In Figure 1, we plot the active returns of these three examples.
 With the benefit of hindsight, we know that commodities struggled during the 2010s while equities soared, so it is no surprise that the 50/40/10 approach substantially underperformed the 60/40 portfolio.

 Source: Tiingo.
 Calculations by Newfound Research.
-Stocks is the SSgA S&P 500 Trust (“SPY”).
-Bonds is the iShares Core U.S. Bond ETF (“AGG”).
-Commodities is the Invesco DB Commodity Index Tracking Fund (“DBC”).
-Returns are gross of all fees, transaction costs, and taxes with the exception of underlying fund expense rations.
+Stocks are represented by the SPDR S&P 500 ETF Trust (“SPY”).
+Bonds are represented by the iShares Core U.S. Aggregate Bond ETF (“AGG”).
+Commodities are represented by the Invesco DB Commodity Index Tracking Fund (“DBC”).
+Returns are gross of all fees, transaction costs, and taxes with the exception of underlying fund expense ratios.
 Returns assume the reinvestment of all distributions.
 60/40 is 60% Stocks / 40% Bonds.
 50/40/10 is 50% Stocks / 40% Bonds / 10% Commodities.
 54/36/10 is 54% Stocks / 36% Bonds / 10% Commodities.
 60/30/10 is 60% Stocks / 30% Bonds / 10% Commodities.
 Past performance is not indicative of future results.

 As we’ve discussed previously, when selling something to make room in the portfolio, we’re implicitly short versus our benchmark exposure.
 For example, if we sell stocks to buy commodities, we have effectively overlaid our benchmark with a “long commodities / short stocks” trade.
 Is that actually the long-term trade we want to introduce?

 We can also think about this trade as defining the hurdle rate our alternative needs to clear before it adds value to the portfolio.
 If we sell stocks to make room for commodities, we need those commodities to outperform stocks to add any value.
-(This isn’t strictly true due to the math of diversification and compounding, but that’s another article for another day.)

 Register for our Advisor Center